 It is a little-known fact that the Dodgers considered moving into Wrigley Field when they relocated to Los Angeles in 1958, and plans were made to expand it by wrapping the double-decked grandstand around the corners, extending beyond the outfield.
 (See the "hypothetical alternative" diagram above.)
 In such a case, it would have taken the entire 1958 season to complete construction.
 The capacity of such an enlarged stadium would have been about 35,000 -- bigger than Ebbets Field, but perhaps not big enough to satisfy the Dodgers for more than a decade or so.
 This would have forced the closer of the street behind the left field fence, and the houses on that block would have had to have been razed.
 It was just too tight a squeeze, however, and the neighboring residents objected.
 So, Walter O'Malley looked elsewhere, and found a much bigger (if less suitable) venue about a mile to the west: Memorial Coliseum.

-CINEMA: Being just a few miles from Hollywood, it was only natural that Wrigley Field was featured in several baseball-related movies such as Elmer, the Great (1933), Alibi Ike (1935), Test Pilot (1938), The Pride of the Yankees (1942), It Happens Every Spring (1949), The Stratton Story (1949), The Winning Team (1952), and Damn Yankees (1958).
-It also was the setting for a football-themed movie, Easy Living (1949), the TV show Home Run Derby in the late 1950s, and an episode of The Munsters.
+CINEMA: Being just a few miles from Hollywood, it was only natural that Wrigley Field was featured in many baseball-related movies such as Babe Comes Home (1927), The Bush Leaguer (1927), Elmer, the Great (1933), Alibi Ike (1935), The Pride of the Yankees (1942), It Happens Every Spring (1949), The Stratton Story (1949), The Winning Team (1952), and Damn Yankees (1958).
+It also was the setting for a football-themed movie, Easy Living (1949), appeared in Test Pilot (1938), as well as the TV shows Home Run Derby (1959), The Twilight Zone (1960), The Munsters, and Mannix (1969).

 Indeed, as the diagram shows, there was barely enough room for the playing field itself.
 Wrigley Field (L.A.) resembled the Chicago original in many ways (such as having ivy-covered outfield walls), but the power alleys were much shorter, only 345 feet.
 The roof profile was nearly identical, with "dormers," i.e., protrusions from the rear of the upper deck that accommodated the access ramps.
 It was symmetrical but had very little foul territory.
 That was fine for minor leagues, but when major league teams played here in 1961 there was a flood of home runs.